AMWA-TV/bcp-005-01/docs/EDID to Receiver Caps Mapping.md

 - RGB 4:4:4 & YCbCr 4:2:2
 - RGB 4:4:4 & YCbCr 4:4:4 & YCbCr 4:2:2

-This value MUST be transformed into `urn:x-nmos:cap:format:color_sampling` with `enum` values according to those permitted by the [NMOS Parameter Registers - Capabilities][NMOS Capabilities] section and added to each Constraint Set.
+This value MUST be transformed into `urn:x-nmos:cap:format:color_sampling` with `enum` values according to those permitted by [capabilities Parameter Registry](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#color-sampling) and MUST be added to each Constraint Set.

 #### CTA-861 Extension Block